caleb531/sw-update-manager/README.md

 this.updateManager.reloadOnUpdate = false;
 ```

-You can also run your own code before the update by listening for the `update`
+You can also run your own code before the actual update takes place by listening
-event.
+for the `update` event.

 ```js
 // The page will still reload automatically after this callback fires, unless